mique01/bolsillo-localstorage/DEPLOYMENT.md

 # Deployment Guide for BolsilloApp

-This document outlines how to deploy BolsilloApp to both GitHub Pages and Vercel, including important details about environment detection, authentication handling, and common issues.
+This document outlines how to deploy BolsilloApp to both GitHub Pages and Vercel, including important details about environment detection and common issues.

 ## Environment Detection